jgero/dotfiles/doc/resident_key.md

 When importing the SSH key from the Yubikey the biggest pitfall which I struggled with is that the local SSH agent needs to be running, which it didn't for a long time in my case.
 It has to be started with `eval "$(ssh-agent -s)"`, which I added to my zshrc.
+Another method would be to set `programs.ssh.startAgent`.

 After that is done it is just a simple `ssh-add -K`, which tells the SSH agent to import the key from a FIDO2 device.
 The key will only be added for this agent session, which means this will have to be done regularly.
 When adding or using the key you will be prompted for the PIN and touch, depending on what you specified when originally generating the SSH key onto the Yubikey.

+The next challenge is actually using the resident key.
+When the key is supposed to be used the SSH agent needs to prompt for a password.
+Depending on the configuration an applicable program is already installed.
+If not there is a way of forcing the agent to use a custom program by setting `programs.ssh.enableAskPass` and also specifying an `askPass` program.